ketaniaaa/scrolltroll/README.md

 #To-Do

-- Fix nav and footer on hover effect aka remove spaces and work on transition times such as ease in out etc
-- icons: linkedin, google, github, fb etc social links for form - can be prioritized for exam
-- draw social icons ^
 - contrast checker for style guide
 - layout through negative space etc and grids whatevs for styleguide
 - tabination using this.state fix for exam
 - fix a link error in console
 - share post pop up fix and scroll to top button in blog styling
 - add next/prev post buttons to blogs
+- active tab correlate to nav
+- stying form